processone/docs.ejabberd.im/content/admin/configuration/listen.md

 ## ejabberd_stun

-`ejabberd` is able to act as a stand-alone STUN/TURN server ([`RFC 5389`](https://tools.ietf.org/html/rfc5389)/[`RFC 5766`](https://tools.ietf.org/html/rfc5766).
+`ejabberd` can act as a stand-alone STUN/TURN server, and this module handles STUN/TURN requests as defined in ([`RFC 5389`](https://tools.ietf.org/html/rfc5389)/[`RFC 5766`](https://tools.ietf.org/html/rfc5766).
 In that role `ejabberd` helps clients with ICE
 ([`RFC 5245`](https://tools.ietf.org/html/rfc5245) or Jingle ICE